justinmills/next-meeting/README.md

 Zoom Meeting Joiner
 ===

-Script to join the Zoom meeting you're supposed to be in.
+Script to join the online meeting you're supposed to be in.

-This works by scraping your Google Calendar looking for meeting with zoom links and finding the one currently going on, or if one is about to start in a few minutes, picking that one.
+This works by scraping your Google Calendar looking for meetings with video links and finding the one that is currently happening, or is about to start in a few minutes.
+It then launches that meeting.

+Right now there is only support for meetings with zoom links.

 ## How to setup